rhaiscript/book/src/language/object-maps.md

 The Rust type of a Rhai object map is `rhai::Map`.

+Currently it is an alias to `BTree<SmartString, Dynamic>`.
+[`SmartString`](https://crates.io/crate/smartstring) is used because most object map properties are short (at least shorter than 23 characters) and ASCII-based, so they can usually be stored inline without incurring the cost of an allocation.

 [`type_of()`] an object map returns `"map"`.

 Object maps are disabled via the [`no_object`] feature.